tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

   * For example, some IDEs connect with code repositories to make sure code is always backed up in a source control repository.

-* Jupyter Notebooks are an interactive, web-based IDE that supports the integration of live coding, document manipulation, narrative text, and data visualization.
+* Jupyter Notebooks are an interactive, web-based IDE that support the integration of live coding, document manipulation, narrative text, and data visualization.

 * Jupyter Notebooks support a number of different programming languages, including Python, Scala, and R. Over 40 languages are supported.